-The Assisted Living Waiver Program (ALWP), administered by the California Department of Health Care Services, has 326 RCFEs enrolled in the program as of July 2018, the same as February 2018.
+The Assisted Living Waiver Program (ALWP), administered by the California Department of Health Care Services, has 335 RCFEs enrolled in the program as of February 2019, nine (9) more than July 2018.

 The purpose of this program is to allow residents who are low-income, and who would otherwise qualify for skilled nursing, to receive, as a Medi-Cal benefit, services that would otherwise not be reimbursed when delivered in the non-medical care setting of an assisted living facility.
 Medi-Cal recipients can also receive SSI in California.
 For information on the program, please visit DHCS website.